 This is the final aim of my painting.
 The figurative form ceases to be autonomous and is moved to the beholder, creating an aesthetic bond with him.
 It exists through him.
 The figurative form emerges into the present time of the spectator and lives through his own dimensions.
 I was taught this important truth by the Byzantine craftsmen, who, although for other reasons, sought the same thing in their work.

-1.Temptations, ink on handmade paper, 19 x
+1.Temptations, ink on handmade paper, 19 x 30 cm.
+The fight of the human soul against temptations appearing always as beauty.

 3. Myrrhbearer woman, watercolor on paper on board, 21 x 29 cm.
 The myrrbearer woman symbolizing the eternal love for life.

-5. Freedom, egg tempera on handmade paper on wood, 40 x
+5. Freedom, egg tempera on handmade paper on wood, 40 x 50 cm.
+A personification of Freedom and Death.

 6. Baptism of Christ, egg tempera and guilded gold on wood, 55 x 75 cm.